michelou/deno-examples/RESOURCES.md

 ## <span id="blogs">Blogs</span>

-- [Foreign function interface: Calling C functions from Deno][blog_choubey] by Mayank Choubey, August 2021.
+- [Foreign function interface: Calling C functions from Deno][blog_choubey2] by Mayank Choubey, August 2021.
 - [How to create a Deno plugin in Rust][blog_goyal] by Anshul Goyal, June 2021.
 - [How to call Rust function in Deno application][blog_yuan] by Michael Yuan, March 2021.
+- [Run shell commands in Deno][blog_choubey] by Mayank Choubey, March 2021.
 - [Creating REST APIs with Deno and Postgres][blog_souza] by Diogo Souza, March 2021.
 - [Deploying and Using WebAssembly Under Deno on the Server Side Using Travis CI][blog_mendy] by Montana Mendy, January 2021.
 - [Deno Introduction with Practical Examples][blog_olasheni] by Erisan Olasheni and Dylan Schiemann, October 2020.